MatthiasLeroyEPFL/PCML_Project/Project_2/Readme.md

 ```
 (Assuming you are running python3 as default, otherwise, run "python3.5 run.py" instead)

+The program needs 25 minutes more or less to finish.
 This will generate a file called "submission.csv" in the current folder.